SanjaliYadav/CMSC818J-Project/README.md

 improvements in most practical applications.
 ## Set Up
 - Download the Baseline and Optimized architecture jupyter notebooks and run them
-- Use the Data directory to feed the input matrices
+- Use the Test directory to feed the input matrices
 ## Simulator
 ### Implementation
 - The simulator reads the input matrices from Data directory and stores the first matrix in csr and second matrix in csc format of python's library for sparse matrices